EOSE Investor Alert: EOS Energy Enterprises, Inc. Securities Fraud Lawsuit - Investors With Losses May Seek to Lead the Class Action After Allegedly Misleading Institutional Shareholders: Levi & Korsinsky

-NEW YORK, March 30, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in EOS Energy Enterprises, Inc. (NASDAQ: EOSE) during the period November 5, 2025 through February 26, 2026 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
+NEW YORK, April 06, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in EOS Energy Enterprises, Inc. (NASDAQ: EOSE) during the period November 5, 2025 through February 26, 2026 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
 Request an institutional investor loss assessment.
-You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or (212) 363-7500.
+You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or call (212) 363-7500.

 EOSE shares fell $4.39 per share, a 39.4% single-day decline, on February 26, 2026 after the Company reported full year 2025 revenue of $114.2 million against previously affirmed guidance of $150 million to $160 million.
 The window to apply for lead plaintiff closes on May 5, 2026.